mattva01/schooltool/README.txt

 Translation files live in src/schooltool/locales.
-There is a directory for each language that contains a subdirectory called LC_MESSAGES that contains the .po files and the compiled .mo files.
+There is a directory for each language that contains a subdirectory called LC_MESSAGES that contains the compiled .mo files.
 The .mo files must be present if schooltool is to use them and are built by the command:

-  $ make update-translations
+  $ make compile-translations

-XXX: At present there is no easy way of compiling .mo files in the
-     tarball and the _source_ tarball does not contain them.

-To start a new translation, create a language directory and LC_MESSAGES and use src/schooltool/locales/*.pot as a templates (copy them to the new directory and rename them as .po).
-Generate .mo files with msgfmt (or by calling make update-translations).
+To start a new translation, use src/schooltool/locales/schooltool.pot as a template (copy it to YOUR_LANG.po).
+Generate .mo files with msgfmt (or by calling make compile-translations).

 Virtual hosting